EcoJulia/Microbiome.jl/manuscript/paper.md

-Typically, additional information (`metadata`) about each `sample` is also needed for downstream statistical analysis, such as the location or human subject it was collected from, data about that environment (salinity, temperature etc for environmental samples, clinical covariates for human subjects), and storage or processing details.
+Typically, additional information (`metadata`) about each `sample` is also needed for downstream statistical analysis, such as the location or human subject it was collected from, data about that environment (salinity, temperature, etc. for environmental samples;
+clinical covariates for human subjects), and storage or processing details.
 While the observed values for microbial `feature`s are uniformly numeric,